Nose Surgery Instructions

 Swelling and bruising

 Every patient is different and every surgery is individualized.
 To reduce swelling and bruising, sleep on your back with your head elevated on a minimum of two pillows.
 Use ice for the first 72 hours.
-Two bags of frozen peas works well for this purpose.
+Two bags of frozen peas work well for this purpose.
 Use for 30 minutes every 1-2 hours while awake.
 Do not place ice packs or other items on your nose.
-Place directly on each eye.
 Swelling and bruising may be most severe 2-3 days after your surgery, so do not be alarmed, and it usually resolves 4-7 days after the surgery.
 Bruising may take up to two weeks to resolve.
 You may begin wearing makeup or concealer after your splint is removed.
 Arnica and Bromelain capsules are available at the office.
 These may help to reduce the severity of bruising and swelling.

 Try to keep your splint dry until it is removed.
 Avoid washing your hair for 72 hours.